kfirfitousi/contentlayer-mock/README.md

 ### Generate a mocked document

 `dummy` generates a single mocked document.
-The first argument, `fields`, must contain all required fields of the document type.
+The argument `properties` must contain all required fields of the document type.

 ```ts
 import { type Post } from "contentlayer/generated";